Industrials Stock With High Quality Risk/Reward

 KNL's Impressive Profit Growth

 Since 2013, Knoll has grown after-tax profit (NOPAT) by 27% compounded annually to $89 million in 2016.
 The company has grown revenue by 11% compounded annually over the same time.
 Per Figure 1, the company's NOPAT margin has improved from 5% in 2013 to nearly 8% in 2016.
-Longer-term, Knoll has grown NOPAT by 7% compounded annually since 2004.
+Longer term, Knoll has grown NOPAT by 7% compounded annually since 2004.

 Figure 1: KNL Profit Growth Since 2013